- Beneficios para empleados

 Who Is an FSA For?

-A medical FSA is a good choice for employees who expect to have out of pocket medical care costs and wish to pay for those expenses with pretax funds.
+A medical FSA is a good choice for employees who expect to have out-of-pocket medical care costs and wish to pay for those expenses with pretax funds.
 Additionally, employees with a medical FSA have immediate access to the full amount they elected to contribute for the tax year, making it a good option for those who have medical expenses early in the plan year.
-FSAs cannot be used to pay Medicare premiums.
+FSAs cannot be used to pay for Medicare premiums.

 Who Owns the Account?

 The employer owns the FSA.
-Once an employee terminated employment, he or she generally is no longer eligible to participate in the medical FSA (unless he or she elects continuation coverage) and will forfeit any unreimbursed contributions.
-Further, depending on the employer’s election, unused contributions are either forfeited or a portion can be carried over to the next plan year.:
+Once an employee terminates employment, he or she is generally no longer eligible to participate in the medical FSA (unless he or she elects continuation coverage) and will forfeit any unreimbursed contributions left unclaimed.
+Employees are given 90 days following their end date with the company to file any claims for services that took place while they were active and eligible for that calendar year.
+Further, depending on the employer's election, unused contributions for active employees are either forfeited or a portion can be carried over to the next plan year:

 - Grace period.
-You can elect to offer a 2.5-month grace period after the plan year ends for enrolled employees to claim reimbursement of FSA funds.
-If you offer the Grace Period, any contributions remaining after the Grace Period are forfeited.
-Remaining money stays with the employer.
-The Grace Period is not an option if you offer the Carryover option.
+You can elect to offer a 2.5-month grace period after the plan year ends for enrolled employees to continue to use the prior year FSA or DCFSA funds.
+If you offer the grace period, any unclaimed contributions remaining after the grace period are forfeited.
+The remaining money stays with the employer.
+The grace period is not an option if you offer the carryover option.

 - Carryover.
-Alternatively, you can elect to allow employees to carry over up to $500 (you determine the limit up to this amount) of unspent FSA funds to next year's plan.
-Unspent FSA funds over this limit are forfeited to the employer.
-Carryover is not available if your FSA offers the Grace Period.
+Alternatively, you can elect to allow employees to carry over up to $660 from 2025 into 2026 (you determine the limit up to this amount) of unspent UME funds to next year's plan.
+Unspent UME funds over this limit are forfeited to the employer.
+Carryover is not available if your FSA offers the grace period, and carryover is not an option for DCFSA plans.

 What Expenses Are Covered by a Flexible Spending Account?

-Except for Medicare premiums, an FSA covers many of the same qualified medical and dental expenses that are covered by an HSA.
-For a detailed list of what is and isn’t covered, review IRS Publication 502.
+Except for Medicare premiums, an FSA covers many of the same qualified medical and dental expenses as an HSA.
+For a detailed list of what is and isn't covered, review IRS Publication 502.

-Paychex partners with the FSA Store, which also provides an expansive list of items that are FSA-eligible, while also offering a means for employees to use their funds.
+Paychex partners with the FSA Store, which offers an expansive list of FSA-eligible items and allows employees to use their funds.

 With a Flexible Spending Account (FSA), Are Over-the-Counter Medications Eligible for Reimbursement?

-Under the new CARES Act law, a section of the Affordable Care Act that prohibited FSAs, Health Savings Accounts (HSA), and Health Reimbursement Agreements (HRA) from reimbursing expenses for over-the-counter (OTC) medical products was reversed.
+Under the CARES Act law, a section of the Affordable Care Act that prohibited FSAs, Health Savings Accounts (HSA), and Health Reimbursement Agreements (HRA) from reimbursing expenses for over-the-counter (OTC) medical products was reversed.
 Any OTC medical products purchased after Dec.
 31, 2019, no longer require a prescription to be eligible for reimbursement.
-The new law also treats menstrual care products such as tampons, pads, sponges, and similar products purchased after Dec.
-31, 2019 as qualified medical expenses.
+The CARES Act also expanded eligibility to include menstrual care products, such as tampons, pads, sponges, and similar products purchased after Dec.
+31, 2019, as qualified medical expenses.

 How To Use an FSA to Your Advantage

 Employee contributions to a medical FSA are made on a pretax basis.
 Pretax contributions from the employee reduce the employee's taxable income and tax liability.
 Employers are not required to pay the employer portion of the Social Security tax on the contributions employees make to their FSAs.
-Employees who have a HDHP paired with an HSA are only allowed to utilize a certain type of FSA, special conditions and restrictions generally apply.
-An employee can carry over up to $610 of unused health FSA money at the end of the year to apply to the next plan year.
-Any funds remaining in excess of $6100 will be forfeited to the plan.
+Employees who have an HDHP paired with an HSA are only allowed to utilize a certain type of FSA; special conditions and restrictions generally apply.

 Health Reimbursement Arrangements (HRAs)